OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

 Details
 -------

-The type ``_Float16`` is defined in both C and C++, if supported by the compiler.
-This is the type name that C will (most likely) use in the future.
-Modern GCC releases provide this type already.
-OTher compilers might support this type under a different name, and in this case, GDAL will define ``_Float16`` as type alias.

-The preprocessor symbol ``GDAL_HAVE_GFLOAT16`` indicates whether ``_Float16`` is available at compile time.
-This information will also be available at run time via ``bool GDALHaveFloat16()``.
+A new type ``GFloat16`` will be defined in C++.
+This type will be a thin wrapper around a native float16 type if one is available, such as e.g. ``_Float16`` in modern versions of GCC.
+Otherwise, a this type will be emulated (transparently to the user), and operations will be performed as ``float``.

 The following pixel data types are added:
 - ``GDT_Float16``  --> ``_Float16``
-- ``GDT_CFloat16`` --> ``std::complex<_Float16`` / ``_Complex _Float16``
+- ``GDT_CFloat16`` --> ``std::complex<_Float16``

-These enum values are added independent of the value of whether the compiler supports float16.

-Some drivers (at least the HDF5, GTiff, and Zarr) already handle float16 by exposing it as float32, using software conversion routines. float16 is now supported directly, i.e., without converting to float32, if the compiler supports float16.
-Otherwise, the current behaviour is retained, which automatically converts float16 to float32.
+Some drivers (at least the HDF5, GTiff, and Zarr) already handle float16 by exposing it as float32, using software conversion routines. float16 is now supported directly, i.e., without converting to float32.
+In other drivers, the current behaviour is retained, which automatically converts float16 to float32.

-For simplicity there are no new functions handling attributes for multidimensional datasets.
+For simplicity there will be no new functions handling attributes for multidimensional datasets.
 Attributes of type float16 can still be read/written as raw values.